Skip to Main Content

 Research

-The USF Health Byrd Parkinson's Disease & Movement Disorders Center has been involved in the evaluation and development of new medication and surgical procedures for Parkinson's Disease.
+The USF Health Parkinson's Disease & Movement Disorders Center has been involved in the evaluation and development of new medication and surgical procedures for Parkinson's Disease.
 Multiple independent and sponsored studies are conducted at our center.
 Dr. Hauser has been at the helm of Parkinson’s discovery for several decades now, charting a bold course into the unknown of an incurable condition – through research, innovation and seeking enhanced treatments.

 New formulation of Parkinson’s medication offers hope for patients